tallowen/tallowen.github.com/blog/_posts/2012-05-27-A-long-road.markdown

 150 miles from Denver!
 Time to drive through some Rockies.
 ![Mountain Pass](/blog/media/2012-05-27-roadtrip/rockies.jpg)

-As we drove through the planes we hit some ligning storms.
+As we drove through the plains we hit some ligning storms.
 The big open skies make lightning that much scarier:
 ![Lightning](/blog/media/2012-05-27-roadtrip/lightning.jpg)
 And then out of nowhere comes civilization in the middle of the plains.
 Welcome to the Chicago skyline!
 ![Druid Arch](/blog/media/2012-05-27-roadtrip/chicagoskyline.jpg)